cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 as a stand-alone program:

 a) The program AES-Tool v 2.7 (developed within the CrypTool project):
+   AES-Tool can create self-extracting executable files.
-   CrypTool contains a special program for the creation of self- extracting executable files.
-This program can also be used independently.
-AES-Tool encrypts the content any file using a session key and the AES 128 bit cipher.
+   AES-Tool encrypts the content of any file using a session key and the AES 128 bit cipher.
    This encryption tool can be called both as a Windows application and as a command line tool (e.g. called from within a batch file).
    The installation of CrypTool assigns the file extension "AES" with this program.

-b) The educational game "Number Shark" v 1.2.3xxxxxxxx (by the CrypTool project):
+b) The educational game "Number Shark" v 1.2.3 (by the CrypTool project):
    This game helps pupils to get acquainted with divisors and prime factors.

-c) The animation program ANIMAL (see http://www.algoanim.net):
+c) The animation program ANIMAL (see http://www.algoanim.net) (Version 2.4.9; September 5, 2016):
+   ANIMAL is a general-purpose animation tool with a current focus on algorithm animation.
+It contains a lot of animation generators (currently, there are more than 500.)
    This program is maintained by Dr. Roessling at the Technical University of Darmstadt.
 It allows to specify and model the single steps of algorithms or the components of data structures with as